ericbackman/nba_data_scraper/docs/rough_planning.md

 1. Python Selenium scripts to open and screen scrape historical data from basketball reference (https://www.basketball-reference.com/).
 Lots of experimentation will be required to determine which data works best, will need to revisit these scripts often so good coding practices to make work repeatable and easy is a priority.
 2. Python code to parse selenium HTML data and extract relevant data into an easy to use format (thinking Pandas dataframe)
-3. Take cleaned data and write it to external storage.
+3. Take cleaned raw data and write it to external storage.
 Most familiar with Google BigQuery or BigTable, but may use AWS to learn new framework.
 For now assume GCP will be platform of choice
 4. Scripts to extract stored data, transform data if necessary for ML models (to be researched, investigate what is current cutting edge in sports/statisctical analysis)
 5. Train ML models, google cloud run, google cloud functions, will be chosen later
 6. Evalute models, play with data, see if we can get any improvements.